Menu

 In my youth I was called to serve.

 I listened to loners who, like me, had no "pack" for protection, connection, affection.
-As a very young pup, I retreated, hiding out in my den where it felt safe, even if it was dark, damp, and cold.
-Fortunately, my innate curiosity lured me into the light where schooling brought satisfaction and competence.
+As a very young pup, I retreated, hiding out in my den where it felt safe, even if it was dark, damp and cold.

 That became my preferred, predictable, environment.
 Books became best friends.
 Fifty years in educational settings allowed me to explore ideas and practice the life skills the family could not model.
 I was drawn to the underserved who were in the most need of life skills, like communication, creativity, and problem solving within a group.